paragchaudhuri/cs475-tutorials/Tutorial_03/README.md

 After this, we load the shaders and push them back into shaderlist vector, for the reference to the shaders.

-Then we specify how position and color data are stored in VBO using the vao, now as you remember, vertex attrib pointer, VAO, describes how vertex attributes are stored in the vertex buffer object, VBO.
-But, in this case we have two things that are to be stored in VBO, colors and positions.
-So, first we get the location of the parameter(vPosition and vColor), using `glGetAttribLocation()`.
+Then we specify how position and color data are stored in *VBO* using the `vao`, now as you remember, vertex attrib pointer, *VAO*, describes how vertex attributes are stored in the vertex buffer object, *VBO*.
+But, in this case we have two things that are to be stored in *VBO*, colors and positions.
+So, first we get the location of the parameter(*vPosition* and *vColor*), using `glGetAttribLocation()`.
 As, you can see that we have defined the same variables in the shader as well.
-If you remember, we mentioned in the tutorial 0 that the declaration of vPosition and vColor, in shader code may also be done using `layout(location = 0) in vec4 vp;`, the return value of `glGetAttribLocation()`, is the same location value from the shader program.
-Now, we can use glVertexAttribPointer, using the location for color and position pointers.
+If you remember, we mentioned in the tutorial 0 that the declaration of *vPosition* and *vColor*, in shader code may also be done using `layout(location = 0) in vec4 vp;`, the return value of `glGetAttribLocation()`, is the same location value from the shader program.
+Now, we can use *glVertexAttribPointer*, using the location for color and position pointers.

 <br>
 <br>